 Automation rules are made up of four parts: triggers that kick off the rule, conditions that refine the rule, actions that perform tasks in your application, and frequency that schedules the execution of your rule.
 Triggers, conditions, actions, and frequency are the building blocks of automation.
 Simply combine these components to create rules that can do anything from blocking cards to updating cards on a Board.

-- Birthday of the employees is the trigger.
+- Updating the card is the trigger.

 Advantages of Using Business Rules